code-star/slides/slides/graphql-for-microservices-2016-05.md

 ## What is it?

+- Abstracts different services into one API
+- Specification, not a framework

+## Advantages

-- Very flexible query language specification
+- Very flexible query language
 - Has interesting features:
     - Query shaped like the expected data
     - Introspection